Alan Class & His Comics

 Signings At Our Shop

-We are also lucky to have Alan Class come to our shop for occasional signings.
+We were also lucky to have Alan Class come to our shop for occasional signings.
 The last signing (his third) was on Sunday 7th June 2015.
 You can see more photos from the event and a video interview here.

 A Rough Guide To Alan Class Reprints